JSv4/OpenContracts/docs/architecture/components/annotator/current-state/overview.md

    - A cumulative array stores the top position of each page for quick lookups

 2. **Visible Range Detection**
-   - The system tracks scroll position of the container (or window)
+   - The system tracks scroll position of the container
    - Binary search determines which pages intersect the viewport
    - An overscan of 2 pages is added above and below for smooth scrolling